Codeveyor/CDVImagePickerViewController/README.md

 ####Done
 - write "How to use" section
 - make test app icons
+- properties for customizing appearance
+- handling errors in ImagePicker

 ##License
 The MIT License (MIT).
 See `LICENSE` file for more details